anishsarum/nexus/README.md

 ### Environment Variables

-Use `.env.production` and `.env.development` files in each service directory for environment-specific configuration.
-Docker Compose and the override file will set the correct variables for each environment.
+Use `.env.production` and `.env.development` files in each service directory for environment-specific configuration. **Never hardcode secrets or sensitive configuration.** Docker Compose and the override file will set the correct variables for each environment.

 **Note:** The override file is only used for development.
 For production, use only `docker-compose.yml` and your proxy config.

 ## Security